 Here are the 4 tips to avoid common issues during the sprint retrospective meeting:

-Encourage the team to write down their thoughts and suggestions right when they have them.
+Encourage the team to write down their thoughts and suggestions in their time organizer online right when they have them.
 It’s much more productive for the team to list sprint retrospective ideas when they come up.
 Otherwise, you will have a group of people that sit in the meeting with blank faces or desperately try to come up with anything decent they could share or suggest.
 We want the ideas to flow organically and not stress anyone out.

 Tip: Check out 22 productivity tips list and share them with the team to make your work together even more productive.